-1. In a small bowl, add the torn up roll or bread pieces.
-Then, add the milk to the bread and let rest, while you prepare the meatball mixture.
-In a large bowl, add the beef, pork, onion, parmesan cheese, Italian seasoning, garlic, salt, red pepper flakes, black pepper and egg.
+1. In a small bowl, add torn up bread pieces.
+Add milk to bread and set aside.
+In a large bowl, add beef, pork, onion, parmesan cheese, Italian seasoning, garlic, salt, red pepper flakes, black pepper and egg.

-2. Then, add the milk soaked bread to the meat mixture and toss gently with your hands until combined.
+2. Add milk soaked bread to meat mixture and toss gently with your hands, until combined.

-3. Place the slow cooker insert or a large pot on the stove, over medium-high heat and drizzle in 3 tablespoons of olive oil.
-Form the meat mixture into golf ball size meatballs and in batches, cook in the oil, to brown all sides.
-Remove meatballs when brown and repeat this step, until all the meatballs are dark golden brown.
-Place all the meatballs back into the pot.
+3. Place slow cooker insert or a large pot on stove over medium-high heat, and drizzle with 3 tablespoons of olive oil.
+Form meat mixture into golf ball sized meatballs and in batches, cook in oil, to brown all sides.
+Remove meatballs, when brown and repeat this step, until all meatballs are dark golden brown.
+Place meatballs back into pot.

-4. Pour the marinara over the meatballs and cook on low for 5 hours.
-If cooking on the stove top, turn the heat to simmer and cook for 2 1/2 hours.
-Gently stir the meatballs once during the cooking time.
+4. Pour marinara over meatballs and cook on low for 4 hours.
+If cooking on stove top, turn heat to simmer and cook for 2 hours.
+Gently stir meatballs once during cooking time.

-5. 30 minutes prior to the meatballs being done, slice the fresh mozzarella cheese.
-Place the slices over the meatballs and place the lid back on top.
+5. 30 minutes before cooking is complete, slice fresh mozzarella cheese.
+Place slices over meatballs and place lid back on top.

-7. Separate the slider buns and place a meatball on top of each half bun.
-Top the meatball with a piece of fresh basil and the other half bun.
-Serve the meatballs on a platter or tray.
+6. Remove lid and from heat.
+Separate slider buns and place a meatball on top of each half bun.
+Top meatball with a piece of fresh basil and top with other half bun.
+Serve sliders on a platter or tray.
 Enjoy!